Pinewood Derby Races and Rules

-Build your car and see how it stacks up at your Pack and Council races!
+Build your car and see how it stacks up at your Pack races!

 From a block of wood, four plastic wheels, and four nails, a Scout produces a vehicle that can reach 20 mph!
 Cars are raced on tracks with two to six lanes where using only gravity to speed them along.

-Racing starts at the Pack Derby Race, generally held in January through March (but can vary), where the cars are run in different heats and lanes.
-All Scouts regardless of place finish in a Pack race can move on to any of Northern Star Scouting's regional races.
-Open classes will be offered to Scouts and family members that are not currently registered in the Cub Scouting program at each of the regional events.
+Racing happens at the Pack Derby Race, generally held in January through March (but can vary), where the cars are run in different heats and lanes.

-What are the rules for the Council Pinewood Derby Race?
+What are the rules for A Pinewood Derby Race?

 Read the full set of rules posted on this page to make sure your car won't get disqualified!
-Units are encouraged to use the same ruleset for their Pack-level race.
+Units are encouraged to use these rules for their Pack-level race.

 See the "Documents to Download" section on the right-hand side of this page to download a copy.
-Outside of the participation age range, the ruleset is the same as the 2022 and 2021 documents.
+Outside of the participation age range, the ruleset is the same as the previous few years's documents.

 Here are a few tips that will help: